 Most of the time, pinworms don’t cause major problems.
 But in rare cases, they can cause infections of the vagina and uterus.

 If you have a tapeworm infection, you may not have any symptoms.
 But some people have nausea, stomach pain, weakness, or diarrhea.
 You might notice a change in appetite (eating more or less than usual).
 And since the tapeworm keeps your body from absorbing nutrients from food, you may lose weight.

 If you get tapeworm from eating pork (it’s actually called the pork tapeworm), the eggs enter your blood stream and hatch in your tissues.
 There, they form fluid-filled cysts, which doctors call “cysticercosis.”
 This can cause a wide range of possible symptoms, depending on where the cysts develop and how much inflammation they cause.
 Some of these may include vision changes, lumps on the skin, neurologic changes, or seizures.

 How Are You Diagnosed?

-If your doctor suspects you have pinworms, he may ask you to do a “tape test.”
+If your doctor suspects you have pinworms, they may ask you to do a “tape test.”
 As soon as you wake up in the morning, you’ll place a piece of clear tape around your anus, then gently peel it off.
 Any pinworm eggs will stick to the tape, which your doctor can see under a microscope in a lab.

 A tapeworm infection is usually diagnosed by finding eggs or tapeworm segments in the stool.
 Your doctor may ask you to bring in a sample so a lab can look for eggs, larvae, or tapeworm segments.
-A blood test can spot antigens, harmful substances that let your doctor know your body is trying to fight the infection.
+A blood test can spot antigens, foreign substances that let your doctor know your body is trying to fight the infection.
 Sometimes, an MRI or CAT scan can find cysts formed by the pork tapeworm.